Oklahoma Ice Storm HVAC Prep | Before, During & After

 • Let exterior faucets dripmoving water resists freezing.
 A slow drip on the faucet farthest from the water entry is standard Oklahoma freeze protocol.

-• Check the condensate drain outlet periodicallyif it ices over, the furnace will lock out on a safety switch.
+• Go over the condensate drain outlet periodicallyif it ices over, the furnace will lock out on a safety switch.
 Pour warm water on a frozen outlet to clear it.

-• If the heat pump is blowing cool aircheck if it’s in defrost mode (normal, lasts 5-15 minutes).
-If it runs in defrost for longer, call for service.
+• If the heat pump is blowing cool airinspect if it’s in defrost mode (normal, lasts 5-15 minutes).
+If it runs in defrost for longer, call for call.

 ⚠ Winter Uri lesson (February 2021): Central Oklahoma saw temperatures below 0°F for multiple days.
 Homes with gas furnaces and geothermal systems fared far better than those relying solely on electric heat pumps.
 If your home is all-electric with a standard heat pump, a dual-fuel upgrade before next winter is worth serious consideration.